dapr/docs/daprdocs/content/en/reference/components-reference/supported-state-stores/setup-oracledatabase.md

   - "/operations/components/setup-state-store/supported-state-stores/setup-oracledatabase/"
 ---

-## Create a Dapr component
+## Component format

 Create a component properties yaml file, for example called `oracle.yaml` (but it could be named anything ), paste the following and replace the `<CONNECTION STRING>` value with your connection string.
 The connection string is a standard Oracle Database connection string, composed as: `"oracle://user/password@host:port/servicename"` for example `"oracle://demo:demo@localhost:1521/xe"`.

 In case you connect to the database using an Oracle Wallet, you should specify a value for the `oracleWalletLocation` property, for example: `"/home/app/state/Wallet_daprDB/"`; this should refer to the local file system directory that contains the file `cwallet.sso` that is extracted from the Oracle Wallet archive file.

 ```yaml
 apiVersion: dapr.io/v1alpha1